 - Screening reports are available at a fixed rate of £700.00 for a non-CPR35 compliant report, unless exceptional circumstances apply.
 This assumes that documents do not exceed 250 pages which should be the relevant extracts from the medical records selected by the instructing party.
 If the records exceed 250 pages, charging will be at a rate of 1 minute per page at the rate in paragraph 3 in addition to the fixed fee.
 Should there be any variation to this charge, you have no liability until you receive and accept a letter of variation from a company director.
 All fees are subject to VAT at the standard rate.

-- If you or your client cancels the appointment for examination giving less than three clear working days’ notice, or fails to attend, we will charge you a cancellation fee of £100.00.
+- If you or your client cancels the appointment for examination giving less than three clear working days’ notice, or fails to attend, we will charge you a cancellation fee of £150.00.
 No further appointment will be made until this fee is paid.
 Following a second failed attendance, we reserve the right not to make further appointments.
 We only admit to our Chambers Experts who are in active clinical practice and as a result very rarely may have to cancel appointments at short notice.
 Whilst we expect this to be a very rare occurrence, we cannot accept any liability should this occur.
 Should this eventuate, we will endeavour to give as much notice and to arrange a new appointment as quickly as possible.

 - When required for the report, we will organize special medical investigations which are charged as follows (+VAT):